alfred-jayaprakash/kke-solutions/linux/Install-and-configure-DB-Server.md

 mysql -u kodekloud_roy -p kodekloud_db5 < /tmp/db.sql
 ```
 #### Verify MariaDB setup
-* Use mysqlshow to verify that the account you created works as expected, especially with host as stdb01.
+* Use `mysqlshow` to verify that the account you created works as expected, especially with host as stdb01.
 You should see all the WordPress tables listed i.e. wp...
 ```UNIX
 mysqlshow -u kodekloud_roy -h stdb01 kodekloud_db5
 ```
 In case the above doesn't work, try as `mysqlshow -u kodekloud_roy -h stdb01 -p kodekloud_db5`

 ### Step 2 - WordPress configuration
-* Login to storage server (ststor01)
+* SSH to storage server (ststor01)
 * Edit `wp_config.php` from the location specified in the question and set the DB details
 ```
 define('DB_NAME', 'kodekloud_db5');